-The night before every home game, Aggies hold Midnight Yell at Kyle Field.
-It is regularly attended by more than 25,000 people.
-Midnight Yell is also held for every away game, usually at a location in or near the city where Texas A&M will play their opponent.
+Every Friday night before a home game, more than 25,000 Aggie football fans head to Kyle Field to prepare for the game on Saturday.
+Midnight Yell is also held for every away game, usually at a location in or near the city where Texas A&M will play its opponent.